 What nobody in the fitness industry wants you to know is that every goal you have for general health and fitness can be accomplished with 6 to 8 fundamental movements.
 Complex training regimens, “changing exercises frequently to trick your muscles,” and fad programs are all designed to do one thing: make you think this stuff is complicated enough that you need to pay an expert to help you navigate it.

 The only thing you should be paying someone to do is to teach you how to safely and properly perform the 6 to 8 functional movements you need to know.
 And if they’re not doing that in an order that looks something like this: position > form > weight, then fire them and find someone else.

 If you’re going to ignore my advice, make sure you find the best box possible.

-I don’t want any of my clients going to a Crossfit box because it’s an unnecessary risk.
+I don’t want any of my Total Body Reboot clients going to a CrossFit box because it’s an unnecessary risk.
 I’m not going to be unclear here.
-Do I have clients that do Crossfit?
+Do I have clients that do CrossFit?
 Yes.
 But I’m officially on record with the position that it’s not necessary and that it’s highly risky.
-And if you get injured doing Crossfit (or become a Crossfitaholic and it interferes with your weight loss and health goals), then I’m on a firm ground to say, I told you so.
+And if you get injured doing CrossFit (or become a CrossFitaholic and it interferes with your weight loss and health goals), then I’m on a firm ground to say, I told you so.

 With that said, I don’t want to see anyone get hurt or fail to reach their goals.
 If you’re going to ignore me and join a box, then you better do your research and be damn sure the one you’re choosing is as legit as it can get.
 Don’t join the closest one to you because it’s convenient.
 If you have to drive 40 miles to get to the best one, that’s what you need to join.
 Meandering into any old Crossfit gym could easily end your lifestyle transformation.